Logo

 In 1988, Judith Jamison returned to Alvin Ailey Dance Theater as an artistic associate.

-Alvin Ailey Dance Theater continued to thrive as Judith Jamison continued to rehearse and restage classics from the company's repertory, as well as commission distinguished choreographers to create new works for the dancers.
+Alvin Ailey Dance Theater continued to thrive as Judith Jamison continued to rehearse and restage classics from the company's repertory, as well as to commission distinguished choreographers to create new works for the dancers.

 In July 2011, Judith Jamison transitioned into the role of artistic director emerita and appointed Robert Battle to the position of artistic director designate.